Table of Contents

 PostgreSQL may be configured to require valid certificates from connecting clients for authentication.
 Npgsql automatically sends client certificates specified in the following places:

-• The SSL Certificate connection string parameter.
+connection string parameter. - The

-To provide a password for a client certificate, set either the SSL Password (6.0 and higher) or Client Certificate Key (5.0 and lower) connection string parameter.
+To provide a password for a client certificate, set either the SSL Password

-Finally, you can call NpgsqlDataSourceBuilder.UseClientCertificate, NpgsqlDataSourceBuilder.UseClientCertificates or NpgsqlDataSourceBuilder.UseClientCertificatesCallback to programmatically provide a certificate, multiple certificates or a callback which returns certificates (this works like on the underlying .NET SslStream).
+Finally, you can call NpgsqlDataSourceBuilder.UseClientCertificate, NpgsqlDataSourceBuilder.UseClientCertificates or NpgsqlDataSourceBuilder.UseClientCertificatesCallback to programmatically provide a certificate, multiple certificates or a callback which returns certificates (this works like on the underlying .NET SslStream

 Note